 Spili ‘s square is a great place to hang out in the sun and people watch.
 There are plenty of cafes and restaurants where you can sit down and relax, as well as a few souvenir shops.
 The square is also a great place to take photos, so make sure you spend some time here.

 Hike the Kourtaliotiko Gorge

 Near the village, the gorge of Kourtaliotiko awaits.
 This is a must-see for nature lovers, as the walk through the gorge is simply stunning.
 There is a river that runs through the gorge, and you can often find locals swimming in its cool waters.
-The hike through the gorge is around 2.5 kilometers long, and it will take you around an hour to complete it.
+The hike through the gorge is around 2.5 kilometres long, and it will take you around an hour to complete it.

 Other Attractions Near Spili

 The region of Rethymno is full of natural wonders and historical attractions.
 There are plenty of villages to explore, as well as stunning architecture.
 If you have time, make sure to visit some of the following attractions:

 The Fortezza Castle is the citadel of Rethymno.
 The Venetians built it in the 16th century, and the Ottomans seized it in 1646.
 Many battles were fought for control of the fortress, and it has been destroyed and rebuilt many times.
 Today, it is a popular tourist attraction and houses a museum.

 The Monastery of Arkadi